Spreadsheets

 const dependents = await xlsx.getCellDependents(wb, "Inputs!B2", 3)

-• Precedents — what feeds into a cell.
-Useful before reading a number, so the agent knows what assumptions it rests on.
+• Precedents - what feeds into a cell.
+Useful before reading a number, so the script knows what assumptions it rests on.

-• Dependents — what depends on a cell.
-Critical before changing a cell, so the agent knows what will move downstream.
+• Dependents - what depends on a cell.
+Useful before changing a cell, so the script knows what will move downstream.

 The depth parameter limits how far the trace walks. traceToInputs and traceToOutputs are the same idea but walk all the way to leaf cells.